 - If whole, pull pork and place on serving platter.
 Resting time is unnecessary.

 A steam tray is ideal for serving but use one of the methods above to reheat.

 According to barbecue fan forums, it’s a cinch to use a crock pot or slow cooker.
-Using either, the trick is to get the temperature up to 140° F. Add moisture by folding in a little apple juice or defatted pork juice.
+Using either, the trick is to get the temperature up to 140° F (Note: BBQ Fans Forums said 140f, though I have to say to be completely safe you should take internal temp up to 165f to be sure it’s safe to eat!).
+Add moisture by folding in a little apple juice or defatted pork juice.

 The gurus at America’s Test Kitchen say a two-step oven-skillet approach worked best for delivering a close-to-fresh tenderness and flavor.

 Skip the foil, which created excess steam and made the reheat process take longer.

 - Place uncovered roast on a rack set into a rimmed baking sheet.

 - Heat at 250° F until the internal temperature reads 120° F, this usually takes 1½ hours or less, (Though again, I have to say you should reheat to 165f internal, to be sure it’s safe to eat!)

 - Sear in an oiled skillet 1-1½ minutes per side.

 - Remove from heat, pull, and serve.